Mercure (ballet): Tableau III

+Premiere

-PremiereMercure premiered on June 15, 1924 in a hostile atmosphere due to Parisian cultural infighting of the time.
+Mercure premiered on June 15, 1924 in a hostile atmosphere due to Parisian cultural infighting of the time.
 The audience was studded with cliques for and against Picasso, Satie, and Beaumont, as well as supporters of Diaghilev, whose Ballets Russes were performing across town at the Théâtre des Champs-Élysées.
 Most troublesome was the fledgeling Surrealist group led by André Breton and Louis Aragon.
 Breton was eager to win Picasso over to his cause and ready to use violence to defend his honor.
 During a Dada event the previous year (at which Satie was present), he responded to poet Pierre de Massot's verbal attack of Picasso by breaking Massot's arm with his walking stick.
 He also had a personal score to settle with Satie, who had presided over Breton's 1922 mock-trial at the Closerie des Lilas restaurant for attempting to overthrow Tzara as leader of the Dadaists.
 Georges Auric had become friendly with the Surrealists and exploited Breton's enmity to pressure them into disrupting the performance of Mercure.Richardson, "A Life of Picasso", p.
 259.

 The ballet had scarcely begun when the Surrealists started chanting "Bravo Picasso!
 Down with Satie!" from the back of the theatre.
 Darius Milhaud argued with the Breton group, Satie fans voiced their support, and a handful of people approached Picasso's box and hurled insults at him.
 By Tableau II, there was pandemonium in the hall and the curtain had to be lowered.
 Lydia Lopokova witnessed the events from the audience and quoted a protester proclaiming "Only Picasso lives, down with Beaumont's garçons and the whole Soirées de Paris!"
 When police arrived to eject the demonstrators, Surrealist Francis Gérard reproached Picasso: "You see, Beaumont has the police throw us out because we were applauding you!"
 Louis Aragon, still raging against Satie, managed to jump onto the stage and shout, "In the name of God, down with the cops!" before he was dragged off.Richardson, "A Life of Picasso", pp. 259-260.
 Order was finally restored and the ballet allowed to continue.